3zpnix/3zpnix-site/README.md

-# Last Updated: Aug 2
+# 📢 Last Updated: Aug 2
-- This work is free-to-use, by any means.
+- This work is free-to-use by any means.
 A personal project of mine.
-A lot of actions will happen within this github folder.
+A lot of commits will happen within this github folder.

 <div align="center">
 <img width="200" height="200" src="images/ezpnix.png" align="center" alt="">